Quantum Superpositions of Conscious States in a Minimal Integrated Information Model: A Simple Consciousness-Collapse Model

-(for the derivation see e.g.~\cite{Bassietal2017}).
-Hence, the system can evolve via Schr\"{o}dinger dynamics, via collapse, or via some combination of the two.
+(for the derivation see, e.g.,~\cite{Bassietal2017}).
+The system can evolve via Schr\"{o}dinger dynamics, via collapse, or via some combination of the two.
 To understand the collapse term we can ignore the Schr\"{o}dinger dynamics term by setting its Hamiltonian to zero, $\hat H_0=0$.
 The collapse term only has an effect when the system is in a superposition of eigenstates of $\hat A$.
 In this situation, the double commutator will be non-zero and the state will evolve.
 The ``speed'' at which it evolves is a function of the eigenvalues $a_i$ of $\hat A$.
 This is because the $(i,k)$th matrix entry of the double commutator in $\hat A$'s eigenbasis is

 The dampening of the off-diagonal elements of $\rho$ occurs at a rate that grows with $(a_i-a_k)^2$ where if $a_i \ne a_k$ the system is in a superposition.
-We see that the eigenbasis of $\hat A$ determines the collapse basis, i.e.\ the basis in which the state becomes ``classical'', while its eigenvalues tell us which superpositions of pairs of such states are removed more quickly (namely, those with large $(a_i-a_k)^2$).
+We see that the eigenbasis of $\hat A$ determines the collapse basis, i.e.,\ the basis in which the state becomes ``classical'', while its eigenvalues tell us which superpositions of pairs of such states are removed more quickly (namely, those with large $(a_i-a_k)^2$).
+Let us now use this prescription to construct a very simple consciousness-collapse model for the dyad, involving only a single collapse operator.

-Let us now use this prescription to construct the simplest possible consciousness collapse model for the dyad.
-Subsequently, we will compare this with the more general, but more involved approach in~\cite{ChalmersandMcQueen2022}.
-For the moment, let us only mention that our simple model contains only a \textit{single} collapse operator, whereas the one in~\cite{ChalmersandMcQueen2022} involves several such operators, generalizing Eq.~(\ref{Bassi(74)}).
-We will say more about the similarities and differences below.

-The four states of the dyad are mutually distinct states of consciousness, spanning the total Hilbert space.
-Therefore, we expect a consciousness-collapse model to lead to a state for large times $t$ that is diagonal in that basis.
-Therefore, our collapse operator $\hat Q$ will have the form